mandeeps/SU-WaterCam/README.md

 Assisted location fix:
 AT+QGPSXTRA=1

+Quit minicom with ctrl-a, z, x
 These should be saved to the device's NVRAM so this should only need to be done once.

 Now edit /etc/default/gpsd to set the correct gps device, in this case /dev/ttyUSB1

-Then in python we can get gps data: import gpsd2 gpsd2.connect() packet = gpsd2.get_current() print(packet.position())
+Then in python we can get gps data with py-gpsd2: import gpsd2 gpsd2.connect() packet = gpsd2.get_current()
+print(packet.position())

+If there are issues getting a fast location fix try updating the XTRA assist data by downloading a new xtra2.bin from xtrapath4.izatcloud.net/xtra2.bin and uploading it to the modem with sudo mmcli -m 0 --location-inject-assistance-data=xtra2.bin

 sources:
 https://sigquit.wordpress.com/2012/03/29/enabling-gps-location-in-modemmanager/